Senzing/ibm-icp4d-guide/docs/helm-rabbitmq-db2/README.md

     ```console
     export DEMO_PREFIX=my
-    export DEMO_NAMESPACE=${DEMO_PREFIX}-namespace
+    export DEMO_NAMESPACE=senzing
     ```

 #### View Senzing Debug pod

-1. In a separate terminal window, log into debug pod.
+In a separate terminal window, log into debug pod.

+1. Identify the name of the pod.
    Example:

     ```console